Wet-bulb globe temperature

-Indoors, or when solar radiation is negligible, the following formula is often used:
+Indoors the following formula is used:

+If a meter is not available, the WBGT can be calculated from current or historic weather data.
+A clothing adjustment may be added to the WBGT to determine the "effective WBGT", WBGTeff.

 Uses

 The American Conference of Governmental Industrial Hygienists publishes threshold limit values (TLVs) that have been adopted by many governments for use in the workplace.
 The process for determining the WBGT is also described in ISO 7243, Hot Environments - Estimation of the Heat Stress on Working Man, Based on the WBGT Index.
 The American College of Sports Medicine bases its guidelines on the intensity of sport practices based on WBGT.

 In hot areas, some US military installations display a flag to indicate the heat category based on the WBGT.
 The military publishes guidelines for water intake and physical activity level for acclimated and unacclimated individuals in different uniforms based on the heat category.
 The University of Georgia adapted these categories for use in college sports as a guideline for how strenuous practices can be.